MylesScholz/A-Life-Capstone-Project/docs/cell_data_structure.md

 │  │
 │  ├──Energy Maximum: the maximum amount of usable energy this Cell can store at one time │  │
+│  ├──Receptor Vectors: a list of vectors pointing from this Cell's center to activated CellMembrane Receptors │  │
 │  └──...
 │
 ├──CellStructure: an abstract class representing physical structures within this Cell; pointers to each structure are stored in this Cell